aseprite/docs/text-tool.md

 # Text Tool & Insert Text

 The Text Tool and Insert Text option are two different ways to create text in Aseprite.
 They share mostly the same options, with the Text Tool having a few more than Insert Text.
-The Text Tool can be accessed with <kbd>T</kbd> and the Insert Text menu can
+The Text Tool can be accessed with <kbd>T</kbd> and the Insert Text menu can be accessed with *Edit > Insert Text*.

 ![text tool example](text-tool/text-tool.gif)